-For the years ended December 31, In thousands of dollars 2009 2008 2007 Capital additions \$(126,324) \$(262,643) \$(189,698) Capitalized software additions (19,146) (20,336) (14,194) Proceeds from sales of property, plant and equipment 10,364 82,815 Business acquisitions (15,220) (100,461) Proceeds from divestitures - 1,960 Net cash used by investing activities \$(150,326) \$(198,204) \$(304,353)
+For the years ended December 31, In thousands of dollars 2010 2009 2008 Capital additions \$(179,538) \$(126,324) \$ (262,643) Capitalized software additions (21,949) (19,146) (20,336) Proceeds from sales of property, plant and equipment 2,201 10,364 82,815 Business acquisition (15,220) Proceeds from divestitures 1,960 Net cash used by investing activities \$(199,286) \$(150,326) \$(198,204)

-- Capital additions in 2009 associated with our global supply chain transformation program were approximately \$46.3 million compared with \$162.6 million in 2008.
-Other capital additions were primarily related to modernization of existing facilities and purchases of manufacturing equipment for new products. - Capitalized software additions were primarily for ongoing enhancement of our information systems. - In 2009, we received \$10.4 million in proceeds from the sale of manufacturing facilities and related equipment under the global supply chain transformation program compared with \$82.8 million received in 2008. - We anticipate total capital expenditures, including capitalized software, of approximately \$150 million to \$160 million in 2010. - In March 2009, our Company completed the acquisition of the Van Houten Singapore consumer business.
+- Capital additions in 2010 associated with our Next Century program were approximately \$34.0 million.
+Capital additions included \$46.3 million in 2009 and \$162.6 million in 2008 related to the global supply chain transformation program.
+Other capital additions were primarily related to modernization of existing facilities and purchases of manufacturing equipment for new products. - Capitalized software additions were primarily for ongoing enhancement of our information systems. - Over the past three years, total proceeds from the sale of manufacturing facilities and related equipment under the global supply chain transformation program were approximately \$95.4 million. - We anticipate total capital expenditures, including capitalized software, of approximately \$350 million to \$370 million in 2011, of which approximately \$180 million to \$190 million is associated with our Next Century program. - In March 2009, our Company completed the acquisition of the Van Houten Singapore consumer business.
 The purchase price for the acquisition of Van Houten Singapore and a licensing agreement was approximately \$15.2 million. - In January 2008, our Brazilian subsidiary, Hershey do Brasil, entered into a cooperative agreement with Bauducco.
-We received approximately \$2.0 million in cash associated with the cooperative agreement in exchange for a 49% interest in Hershey do Brasil. - In May 2007, we entered into an agreement with Godrej Beverages and Foods, Ltd. to manufacture and distribute confectionery products, snacks and beverages across India.
-Under the agreement, we invested \$61.5 million in this business during 2007. - In May 2007, our Company and Lotte Confectionery Co.
-LTD. entered into a manufacturing agreement to produce Hershey products and certain Lotte products for markets in Asia, particularly in China.
-We invested \$39.0 million in this business during 2007.
+We received approximately \$2.0 million in cash associated with the cooperative agreement in exchange for a 49% interest in Hershey do Brasil.